didilem/ovpnadm/README.md

 along with OpenVPN Admin if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA

-## ovpnadm web based openVPN Administration overview
+## Web based openVPN Administration overview

 The goal of this perl project is to provide an easy web based administration of connected networks, clients and to where those clients have access to.